huang-feiyu/bustub-lab/README.md

   * `IncrGlobalDepth`: Because we use LSB to index bucket, so when we double the directory(inc global depth), we need to map our new bucket to its brother.
 Specifically, just need to copy bucket page id and local depth.
+* Bucket Page
+  * `readable_` & `occupied_`: We do not want to remove slot immediately.
+So
+    when remove one slot, do not remove it but clear `readable_` flag.<br/>
+    Each bit of the 2 members tells us whether the slot(with specific bucket id) is readable.